 To avoid any mishaps during this process, make sure that you use high-quality screw clamps that are ideal for heavy-duty applications like fixing a saw blade onto a workbench.

-Also, ensure that your bench is sturdy enough to handle this task as you don’t want any movement or vibrations while working with sharp tools.
+Also, ensure that your bench is sturdy enough to handle this task, as you don’t want any movement or vibrations while working with sharp tools.

 With these precautions in mind, you can successfully fix your circular saw blades onto your workbench for sharpening again and again.